TerrifyingBridge/PlanetarySystemsProject/Chapter 1 Two Body Problem/1.7 Mutlipole Expansion of a Potential/Description.md

 \end{aligned}
 $$

 It's kind of beautiful in its own way.
 While it looks bad, it is far from impossible.
 First, due to the extra $\sin(\theta)$ term, we can implement an easy $u$ substitution.
 Another step I am going to choose to take is to define a constant variable $A = \frac{\alpha^{5}c^{5}\pi \rho}{5MR_{p}^{2}}$.
 This is strictly because I don't want to keep typing this term out any longer than I have to.
 I'll replace it back and simplify at the end.
-On another note, I am going to not put the bounds of integration and put them back in after unraveling the subtiution terms (there will be more).
+On another note, I am going to not put the bounds of integration and put them back in after unraveling the substitution terms (there will be more).

 $$ u = \cos(\theta) \quad \quad du = -\sin(\theta)d\theta $$
 $$
 A \int \frac{3u^{2}-1}{\left(1 + \lambda u^{2}\right)^{5/2}} du
 $$

 This is at least a little better.
-Unfortunately we still have to make one more substitution to procede with integrating.
+Unfortunately we still have to make one more substitution to proceed with integrating.
 This substitution looks like the following.

 $$ u = \frac{1}{\sqrt{\lambda}}\tan(v) \quad \quad du = \frac{1}{\sqrt{\lambda}}\sec^{2}(v)dv $$